Gabeiscool420/SoundSage---LLM-Audio-Processing/SoundSage-LLM Integration/SoundSage/WorkBench/AudioTools/AutoGain/AUTOGAIN_README.md

 - `audio_analysis.py`: Analyzes the audio prior to processing.
 - `audio_processor.py`: Processes the audio based on the analysis.
+- `main.py`: This is the UI enabling you to choose files and destination directories.

 ## User Interface